xjsdev/iorpc/readme.md

 `options?: Object` – Optional configuration parameters:

 - `maxPendingResponses: number = 10000` – Maximum number of unresolved async calls allowed at once.
-Prevents memory overflow.
-Throws error if the limit is exceeded.
+Prevents overflow.
+It warns once about an error if the limit is exceeded, and deletes the oldest one used.
 - `allowNestedFunctions: boolean = true` – If true, allows functions to be nested in objects or arrays and passed remotely.
 - `exposeErrors: boolean = true` – If true, forwards full remote error details (like stack traces).
 If false, replaces them with a generic message.
-- `injectToThis: boolean = true` – If true, replaces this inside called functions with the ioRPC object itself.
+- `injectToThis: boolean = true` – If true, replaces this inside called functions with `this.remoteApi`.

 `Return` - An object with the following properties:
 - `remote: Object` – A proxy object.
 Accessing `remote.someFunction()` will trigger a remote call to `someFunction` on the other side.